Abhixsmasher/Cost-Management/README.md

 1. Create a flutter project.
 2. Replace the files with the files above.
 3. Run an emulator and select the same in Visual Studio.
 4. Run the code.
-The home page as shown above should open up.
+The home page with no transactions made should open up.